j54n1n/goGreenhouse/sensor-nodes/README.md

 https://lowpowerlab.github.io/MoteinoCore/package_LowPowerLab_index.json
 * Use this folder as your workspace in your Arduino IDE settings.
 The libraries folder will be automatically recognized and included in the IDE.
+* If the Arduino IDE complaints that it can not find a library then it is very likely that you forgot to pull in the *git submodule* of the library.
+Execute either `git submodule init` and `git submodule update` or do make a recursive clone of the repository via `git clone --recursive <repo-url>`.

 #### Further reading
 * http://lowpowerlab.com/moteino